Stonyhurst Observatory: History

 The observatory was originally established at Stonyhurst College in 1838, and intended primarily to serve as a meteorological station.
 With the foundation of the Meteorological Office in 1854, it became one of seven key UK stations.
 The observatory was managed and operated by the Jesuit priests who ran the school.
 During the mid-nineteenth century, Fathers Weld, Perry and Sidgreaves, broadened the scope of the observatory's operations to include astronomy, geomagnetrometry and seismology.

 In 1858, the observatory was chosen as one of the main observing stations by General Sir Edward Sabine, when he was conducting a magnetic survey of England.
 Five years later, the observatory's first regular series of monthly geomagnetic observations was inaugurated by Fr Sidgreaves.
 In 1866, the latter installed a set of self-recording photographic magnetographs, donated by the Royal Society, in a specially constructed underground chamber.

 Sidgreaves also carried out original research into the solar spectrum, contained in many papers published in the Monthly Notices of the Royal Astronomical Society.
-In solar physics he made a long photographic study of the sun, including hundreds of photographs taken in the violet light of calcium, using a Hilger spectroscope acquired by Father Perry.
-In this research he showed that the sun is spectroscopically, a variable star.
+In solar physics he made a long photographic study of the Sun, including hundreds of photographs taken in the violet light of calcium, using a Hilger spectroscope acquired by Father Perry.
+In this research he showed that the Sun is spectroscopically, a variable star.

 During his time as president of the Branch, Sidgreaves carried out original work into the spectroscopy of novae.
 His work on Nova Aurigae, in 1892, contained some of the first photographs of the spectra of novae ever taken.
 He recognised in them the similarity between the spectrum of the new star and that of the solar chromosphere, rich in the pink light of ionised hydrogen.
 Equally significant results were obtained with the spectrum of Nova Perseii, in 1901.

-Sidgreaves was particularly interested in the connection between sunspots and fluctuations in earth's magnetic field.
+Sidgreaves was particularly interested in the connection between sunspots and fluctuations in Earth's magnetic field.
 He published several papers on the subject based on observations made at Stonyhurst.
-In work carried out between 1881 and 1898, he came to the conclusion that although magnetic storms were not directly a result of sunspots, they were due to clouds of electrified particles moving between the sun and earth.
-We now know that solar mass ejections caused by solar flares can interact with the Earth's magnetic field to produce magnetic storms.
-They are now of great importance, having been known to disrupt national power-grids and cause expensive damage to earth-orbiting telecommunication satellites.
+In work carried out between 1881 and 1898, he came to the conclusion that although magnetic storms were not directly a result of sunspots, they were due to clouds of electrified particles moving between the Sun and Earth.
+It is now known that solar mass ejections caused by solar flares can interact with the Earth's magnetic field to produce magnetic storms.
+They are now of great importance, having been known to disrupt national power-grids and cause expensive damage to Earth-orbiting telecommunication satellites.

 In 1848, the year in which Sidgreaves first attended the College, the Italian astronomer, Father Angelo Secchi, of the Jesuit Collegio di Romano Observatory, in Rome, had stayed at Stonyhurst, in retreat from revolutionary troubles in Italy.
 Stonyhurst's astronomical leanings, particularly in solar observation, apparently stemmed from his time in residence.